Tower Business Process Digitalization: How to transform your business with software tools

 - KISS (Keep It Simple, Stupid) principle: Don’t try to build a complicated business process that no one understands or can use.
 It is best to start with the simplest workflow.

-- 80-20 rule: Start with a workflow definition that covers 80% of the activity.
-Don’t try to be too precise and cover 100% of the activity.
-Most business processes will have exceptions that are better handled outside the tool than trying to design workflows to handle every possible scenario.
+- 80-20 rule: Most business processes will have exceptions and edge cases that are better handled outside the tool.
+Start with a workflow definition that covers 80% of the activity.
+Don’t try to be too precise and design workflows to handle every possible scenario.

-To implement a business process through a software application, you need a tool that is flexible and robust to cater a variety of workflow scenarios.
-Configurability is the norm in today’s software applications.
-Gone are those days when developers wrote code to create on-screen forms and any changes required would require further code changes by the developer.
-With configurability you can easily model a business process with custom forms and rules, run through it iteratively, and make changes with speed.
+To implement a business process through a software application, you need a tool that is flexible and robust to cater to a variety of workflow scenarios.
+Configurability and low code are the norm in today’s software applications.
+Gone are those days when developers wrote complex code to create on-screen forms and any changes required would require further code changes by the developer.
+With configurability, you can easily model a business process with custom forms and rules, run through it iteratively, and make changes with speed.